 In recent years, myxozoan parasites have received increasing attention in the Klamath River, especially for their role in causing fish kills of juvenile salmonids.
 The two that have been most closely studied are Ceratomyxa shasta and secondarily Parvicapsula minibicornis.
-The life cycle of C. shasta utilizes two different hosts, the freshwater polychaete worm Manaynukia speciosa and a salmonid.
+The life cycle of C. shasta utilizes two different hosts- the freshwater polychaete worm Manaynukia speciosa and a salmonid.
 A summary of the life cycle is provided in Stocking and Bartholomew (2004) with details described in Bartholomew et al. (1997).
-C. shasta myxospores develop in the salmonid, which are then released to infect the polychaete.
-In the polychaete, actinospores develop andcan infect salmonids when released (Figure 17).
+C. shasta myxospores develop in the salmonid, which are then released to infect the polychaete; in the polychaete, actinospores develop and when released they can infect salmonids (Figure 17).
 Bartholomew (2006) recently discovered that Parvicapsula minibicornis also uses the same polychaete host.